Islandora/documentation/docs/technical-documentation/running-automated-tests.md

 ## User Interface

+!!! warning
+    Some of islandora's dependencies include deprecated code.
+This will cause the tests to fail when run through the GUI.
+To avoid this, use the command-line method with the `--suppress-deprecations` tag.

 ![Running tests from the user interface](../assets/tests_ui.png)

 To run automated tests via a web browser, you can to Admin > Configuration > Testing